sushmi-krish/PaymentTracker/README.md

 A RESTful Node.js and Express API for managing vendor payments.
 This application uses **MongoDB** to store transaction data and supports CRUD operations such as creating, updating, retrieving, and deleting vendor payments.
 ------
 # Features
-1.Create an express server and with API end points based on tracking payments use case 2.Retrieve data, stored in the MongoDB, through API end points 3.Add data through POST end points
+- Create an express server and with API end points based on tracking payments use case
+- Retrieve data, stored in the MongoDB, through API end points
+- Add data through POST end points
-4.Update the data through UPDATE end points
+- Update the data through UPDATE end points
-5.DELETE the data through DELETE end points
+- DELETE the data through DELETE end points
 ----
 ## Tech Stack
 - Node.js